-These are some of my personal favourite photographs from throughout each calendar year – one for each month.
+These are some of my personal favorite photographs from throughout each calendar year – one for each month.
 Higher resolution versions of all of these photographs can be seen on my portfolio website at www.jholko.com.
 None of my photographs are HDR (High Dynamic Range) or composite images.
 All photographs are captured from single exposures in the field.
 The majority of my photographs are processed in Adobe Lightroom.

-I sell Limited Edition Fine Art Prints and licence images for different purposes.
+I sell Limited Edition Fine Art Prints and license images for different purposes.
 I have different rates for licensing depending on individual requirements.
 Please Contact Me or my Gallery Representatives if you are interested in purchasing a Fine Art Print or in Licensing any of my photography.

 The photograph of the month for April 2021 comes from my scouting trip to Mongolia in Winter of 2019 to photograph the Pallas Cat (Read the Trip Report).
 One of my main goals for this field trip was not only to find the Pallas Cat, but to be able to photograph it in the snow.
 Generally, Pallas Cat do their best to stay out of the snow when possible.
 Their short legs makes it difficult for them to move quickly in deep snow.
 This photograph was taken right at the very end of the expedition on my very last day.
 When exposed and out in the open like this, Pallas Cat will often make itself very flat on the ground to make itself as inconspicuous as possible.
 Although the Pallas Cat is a predator, it is not at the top of the food chain and can end up as prey for some of the large Eagle species found across the country.